The cheapest supermarket of 2023 has been revealed. Do you think it works out the cheapest when you shop?

 The cheapest supermarket in 2022 overall was Aldi.
 It was cheaper than others for seven consecutive months, with Lidl just missing the top spot.

-Looking back, here are the cheapest supermarkets over the year:
+Looking back, here are the cheapest supermarkets in 2022:

 January 2022 – Lidl – £24.78